oidc-sweden/specifications/swedish-oidc-fed-profile.md

 A successful response MUST return HTTP status code 200 with the content type `application/json`, containing a JSON array with the resolved Entity Identifiers matching the request.

-If the response is negative, the response is as defined in Section 8.8 of OpenID federation.
+If the response is negative, the response is as defined in \[[OpenID federation section 8.8](https://openid.net/specs/openid-federation-1_0.html#name-generic-error-response)\].

 The following is a non-normative example of a response containing the resolved Entities: